evanwill/refine-with-grel/content/basics/1-intro.md

 ---

 To flexibly extend Refine's built in data exploration and transformation features, the system supports the use of *Expressions*{:.term} in a variety of contexts.
+Unlike a spreadsheet' formulas that are stored in a cell and update dynamically, Refine's expressions are applied as an operation iterating over the rows of the data to generate a result.

 The most common use is when transforming the cells in a column or creating a new column:

 - *Edit cells > Transform...*{:.ui-item}